Pleb5/Pleb5.github.io/pages/quest-4-a-fool-and-his-bitcoin.md

 		```
     29. Run Balena Etcher and burn the SeedSigner OS image on the dedicated microSD card
 10. **Never use that sd card for anything else and never insert it into any computer apart from your SeedSigner!**
+10. **Never leave SeedSigner powered on!
+Always cut it from power after sessions!
+Serious risk!**
 11. **Never let others tamper with it and don’t leave it where others might touch it.
 Your funds are at risk!**
     30. An evil maid or an advanced attacker could swap your sd card for another tainted one
     31. You can mark the microSD with a permanent marker